 “The Coral Triangle nations are at the epicenter of marine biodiversity globally.
 Millions of people depend on the bounty of these seas – and the sea, in turn, depends on them.
 Almost half the reefs have died over recent decades due to multiple threats of pollution, overfishing, destructive fishing, coastal development and climate change.
 If the Coral Triangle reefs disappear, millions of livelihoods and whole cultures will perish with them, and such devastating loss would impact economies and ecological systems all around the world” Coral Triangle Centre

 Raja Ampat includes a network of seven marine protected areas (MPAs) in West Papua, Indonesia.

-In Raja Ampat over 15 marine mammal species have been identified, the region was designated as maritime Regency, and a ban on the hunting and killing of all large marine fauna was introduced.
+Since work began, 15 marine mammal species have been identified and the region was designated as maritime Regency with a ban on the hunting and killing of all large marine fauna introduced.

 The area includes four large islands (Waigeo, Batanta, Salawati and Misool), hundreds of smaller islands and the Dampier and Sagewin strait.

 Indonesia consists of 16 056 islands with a major oceanic exchange between the Pacific and Indian Ocean and Raja Ampat is strongly influenced by it.
 These water routes are used by many whales and dolphins, to migrate from one Ocean to the other, however not much is known about the species.

 In 2015 we were kindly invited as volunteers at the Eco-Resort Papua Paradise to assess the marine mammal species in this area and evaluate tourism activities for whales and dolphins in Raja Ampat.